 How Do I Get My Yorkie to Stop Biting?

 Yorkshire Terriers are a territorial and aggressive breed of dog, and they are well-known to bite if they are not appropriately trained.
-They enjoy chewing or nibbling on chew toys, but biting behavior is unacceptable.
+They enjoy chewing or nibbling on chew bones and other chew toys, but biting behavior is unacceptable.

 You must establish a certain level of dominance at the very start so that you can control and adjust this poor behavior.